iotempire/iotempower/doc/first-node.rst

 -   If you have done this correctly, the node will reboot and the led will start blinking very rapidly continuously.
-    If it starts blinking the unique pattern again or stays on or off all the time off, it means you have not configured it correctly.
+    If it starts blinking the unique pattern again or stays on or off all the time, it means you have not configured it correctly.
     Then you have to repeat the previous step.